manami-project/modb-extension/README.md

 My initial idea was to hand over existing synopsis to a large language model (LLM), let it understand the content of the anime only from these texts and create its own synopsis.
 From my perspective this would actually be a merge process and it would scale.
 Apart from cleaning up the data so that the model doesn't get confused, the app only generates a synopsis if an anime has at least 3 distinct synopsis each having at least 20 words.
 Otherwise I'm afraid that the LLM just copies text or the text would be too close to the original.

-Another interesting thing I learned was that LLMs tend to ignore parts of the prompt.
-Almost all of the synopsis started with `In the...`.
+When using mistral LLM almost all of the synopsis started with `In the...`.
 Sometimes variations like `In a...`.
 It was not possible to get rid of this just by editing the prompt itself.
+That's how I learned that LLMs tend to ignore parts of the prompt.
 To change that behavior I had to extract a word which already appeared as the beginning of a sentence in one of the originals and set it as the starting point.
-This finally resulted in more varied openings.
+This lead to more varied openings, but also to complex code and some weird edge case outputs.
+I finally fixed this by changing the LLM to anthropic with a little prompt tweak.

 ### Score